putoze/QR-CORDIC/RTL/TEST/README.md

-# How to use my TESBED
+# How to use my TESTBED

 1.input value will enter while valid is high